pmuir/ngx-base/README.md

 ### Production

-To build ngx-fabric8-wit as a npm library, use:
+To build ngx-base as a npm library, use:

 ----
 npm run build